 Welcome to Blackfish!
 Blackfish is an open source "ML-as-a-Service" (MLaaS) platform that helps researchers use state-of-the-art, open source artificial intelligence and machine learning models.
 With Blackfish, researchers can spin up their own version of popular public cloud services (e.g., ChatGPT, Amazon Transcribe, etc.) using high-performance computing (HPC) resources already available on campus.

 The primary goal of Blackfish is to facilitate transparent and reproducible research based on open source machine learning and artificial intelligence.
 We do this by providing mechanisms to run user-specified models with user-defined configurations.
 For academic research, open source models present several advantages over closed source models.
 First, whereas large-scale projects using public cloud services might cost $10K to $100K for similar quality results, open source models running on HPC resources are free to researchers.
 Second, with open source models you know exactly what model you are using and you can easily provide a copy of that model to other researchers.
 Closed source models can and do change without notice.
-Third, using open-source models allows complete transparency into how your data is being used.
+Third, using open source models allows complete transparency into how your data is being used.

 Why should you use Blackfish?